joelchrono12/joelchrono12.ml/_posts/2022-03-14-logging-out-of-youtube.md

 Well, if you asked that question yesterday, I would have probably told you to go with Youtube Vanced.

 But [YouTube Vanced is dead](https://nitter.net/YTVanced/status/1503052250268286980).
-Going back to Newpipe then!, I actually prefer it over Vanced, but it has some problems on Android 12, which my  uses, so PiP doesn't work as well and takes over the entire screen, disabling touch for everything under it.
+Going back to Newpipe then!, I actually prefer it over Vanced, but it has some problems on Android 12, which I use, so PiP doesn't work as well and takes over the entire screen, disabling touch for everything under it.
 There is an adb command I used to fix it (I don't remember it now), so I can use it just fine now again, even if its still a bit less polished than Vanced and the official app.

-There is another very promision client that used the proper PiP API and works wonderfully, named [SongTube](https://songtube.github.io/) which has an awesome user interface and other features.
+There is another very promising client that uses the proper PiP API and works wonderfully, named [SongTube](https://songtube.github.io/) which has an awesome user interface and is a bit more suited for music (as the name implies).
 Sadly, it doesn't have a way to import subscriptions, which is the reason I haven't fully switched to it, but if you don't mind, I recommend giving it a try.

 # Wrapping up